Forgotten Peoples of the Ancient World

 Author

 Philip Matyszak has a doctorate in Roman history from St John’s College, Oxford.
-He also teaches and prepares courses for the eLearning program at Cambridge University.
-He is the author of numerous books on the ancient world, including Lost Cities of the Ancient World, The Greek and Roman Myths: A Guide to the Classical Stories, and Ancient Magic in Greece and Rome: A Hands-On Guide.
+He is the author of many popular books on classical civilization and the ancient world, including Forgotten Peoples of the Ancient World, Rome Before Rome: The Legends that Shaped the Romans, Lost Cities of the Ancient World, as well as The Greek and Roman Myths: A Guide to the Classical Stories.